 Transfer times vary, but may be as long as the show's duration to complete the transfer, so you have to be patient when the software is copying TiVo to PC.

-Part 2.
-Convert TiVo to DVD Movie Maker compatible formats with Pavtube Video Converter.
+Part 2: Convert TiVo to DVD Movie Maker compatible formats

 The Pavtube Video Converter is much more than a TiVo to DVD Converter.
-It converts TiVo shows to iPod, iPod Touch, iPod Nano, iPhone 3G, iPhone 4, iPad, PSP, Gphone, Droid, Nokia, Samsung smart phones, Zune, Xbox, PS3 and media formats like *.avi, *.mpg, *.vob, *.mkv, *.wmv, *.dv, *.mov, *.mp3, *.m4a, *.wav, *.ogg, *.ac3, etc and handles with TV recordings of other formats *.ts, *.tp, *.trp files.
+It converts TiVo shows to iPod, iPhone iPad, Apple TV, PSP, Android tablets/phones, Xbox 360, PS3, etc. and media formats like *.avi, *.mpg, *.vob, *.mkv, *.wmv, *.dv, *.mov, *.mp3, *.m4a, *.wav, *.ogg, *.ac3, etc. and handles TV recordings of other formats like *.ts, *.tp, and *.trp files.
 When converting TiVo with Pavtube Video Converter, there are multiple choices.
-To retain original HD quality, you can ‘Directly Copy’ TiVo shows to MPEG/MPEG-TS files; to save storage, you can shrink the TiVo recordings by choosing a common SD video format; to burn CD album, you can extract audios from TiVo files; to cut the commercials, you can ‘trim’ the ads out; to eliminate the black edges, you can ‘crop’ the image and remain the part you like.
+To retain original HD quality, you can "Directly Copy" TiVo shows to MPEG/MPEG-TS files; to save storage, you can shrink the TiVo recordings by choosing a common SD video format; to burn CD album, you can extract audios from TiVo files; to cut the commercials, you can "Trim" the ads out; to eliminate the black edges, you can "crop" the image and remain the part you like.
 Feel like giving it a shoot with the trial version of Pavtube Video Converter?
 Now let’s focus on the process of converting TiVo to DVD.
-By the way, the trial version gives videos with a ‘Pavtube’ logo on the screen.
+By the way, the trial version gives videos with a "Pavtube" logo on the screen.

-Step 3: Select an output format for burning TiVo shows to DVD in Windows DVD Maker.
+Step 2: Select an output format for burning TiVo shows to DVD in Windows DVD Maker

 Click on the pull down menu of “Format” to select output format.
 If you do not want to loss any quality, please select Copy-> Directly Copy so that the TiVo Converter will decrypt the shows to *.mpg or *.ts files.
 Nowadays the shows are normally HD 1920*1080 videos, which is too good to burn on a standard DVD.
 My advice is, compressing the HD TiVo shows so as to fit DVD 5/ DVD 9.

-As I will copy TiVo to DVD with Windows DVD Maker, let’s take a look at the types of files which can be burned with Windows DVD Maker:
+As I will copy TiVo to DVD with Windows DVD Maker, let’s take a look at Windows DVD Maker supported file types: